-18 The line between points (a) and (b) is that in point (a) your EUI is given a task which requires the processing of personal data to fulfil it (e.g. staff appraisal), while in point (b), your EUI has a specific obligation to process personal data clearly spelled out in EU law with no margin of manoeuvre on how to implement it (e.g. 'the declaration of interests of the Executive Director shall be published')
+&lt;sup>18 The line between points (a) and (b) is that in point (a) your EUI is given a task which requires the processing of personal data to fulfil it (e.g. staff appraisal), while in point (b), your EUI has a specific obligation to process personal data clearly spelled out in EU law with no margin of manoeuvre on how to implement it (e.g. 'the Agency shall take steps to prevent and detect conflicts of interests' vs. 'the declaration of interests of the Executive Director shall be published')

 Point (d) refers to processing individuals have consented to.
-Such consent needs to be free, informed and specific.19 EUIs do not frequently use this ground for lawfulness, as the vast majority of the personal data they process fall under point (a) above.
+Such consent needs to be free, informed and specific.
+EUIs do not frequently use this ground for lawfulness, as the vast majority of the personal data they process fall under point (a) above.
 Examples where EUIs rely on consent would be newsletters subscriptions or a photo booth on EU open day.